EXTENDED BUSINESS HOURS

 How to Install a Range Hood Insert?

 The ZLINE Ducted Wall Mount Range Hood Insert in Stainless Steel (695) comes with L-brackets and screws that you may use to install your insert into a hood cover.
-Screw in the L-bracket into the insert shell and the bottom latch will be screwed into the bottom of the hood cover.
+Screw in the L-bracket into the insert shell, and the bottom latch will be screwed into the bottom of the hood cover.

 Available sizes for the ZLINE Range Hood Inserts: